Agustin Guerrero (character): “Silver Age”

 El Gato Negro in one of his early adventures.
 Art by Efren Molina.

-Agustin was born and raised in Edinburg, Texas by his mother, his father abandoning him at a young age.
+Agustin was born and raised in Edinburg, Texas by his mother as he was abandoned by his father at a young age.
 A truly mysterious figure, even to those who knew him best, Agustin grew up knowing very little of his father other than his ambiguous title of "El Hombre del Gato".
 Later in life, Agustin enlisted in the Korean War with the Texas Battalion.
 Separated from his group while on a raid, he became lost in the harsh jungle only to encounter an exiled Japanese warrior and assassin known as Kuro Neko ("黒い猫" - "The Black Cat").
 Forming an alliance, the Black Cat properly trained the lost Tejano in martial arts and stealth.
 After being rescued and discharged from the military, Agustin returned to Edinburg to begin a career in Lucha Libre.
 Recognizing the recurring cat motif in his life, Agustin chose the identity of El Gato Negro, promising to bring bad luck to his opponents.
 Under the management of his friend Paco Perez, Agustin became the most famous masked-wrestler in all of South Texas.
 But it was his vigilante activities as El Gato Negro that made him a legend amongst the communities of South Texas.